Saint-Léonard-d'Aston: Attractions

-Along Autoroute 20, on the Rang du Moulin-Rouge, there stood an impressive structure called the Manoir Bigfoot—also known as the Restaurant Madrid—which was notable for its bizarre decorations: large monster trucks parked outside next to a line of larger-than-life statues of dinosaurs.
-In 2011, plans were announced to demolish the restaurant and replace it with "Le Madrid 2.0" which would include conventional fast-food restaurants.
+Along Autoroute 20, on exit 202, halfway between Montreal and Quebec City, stands a restaurant that bore four names and four different styles along the years, first Moulin Rouge, then Madrid, after Manoir Big Foot, and now Le Madrid 2.0.
+At the end of the '80s, during the Madrid period, the place was notable for its bizarre decorations: large monster trucks parked outside next to a line of larger-than-life statues of dinosaurs.
+In 2011, plans were announced to demolish the restaurant and replace it with "Le Madrid 2.0" which now includes conventional fast-food restaurants.